DanOlinski/Scribble/README.md

 #### To access phpMyAdmin go to `http://localhost:8080/` Username is `root` and password is `password` (these are set up in the `docker-compose.yml` file)
 - If you're using a WLS you need to have the docker application open and running

+#### Setup Database
-#### WORDPRESS_SITE_PHP doesn't have a schema file yet, so you'll have to go to php my admin served at `http://localhost:8080/`. is you are running WORDPRESS_SITE_JS, you can follow the instructions from the README file in WORDPRESS_SITE_JS/dataBase folder
+- WORDPRESS_SITE_PHP doesn't have a schema file yet, so you'll have to go to php my admin served at `http://localhost:8080/`.
+If you are running WORDPRESS_SITE_JS, you can follow the instructions from the README file in WORDPRESS_SITE_JS/dataBase folder
     - Create a new database, name it `scribble`
     - Create a new table with 3 columns, name it `notes`
         - Column1 = id (type: bigint 20.
 Under index: chose PRIMARY, check the A_I(auto increment) button)
         - Column2 = user_id (type: VARCHAR 50)
         - Column3 = note (type: VARCHAR 500)
         - To clear the database type the following sql query: `delete from notes`

 ### For the correct content to show up, there are some settings that need to be changed from the default Wordpress settings
 - Go to rout `http://localhost:8000/wp-admin/`